spring-media/PiedPiper/README.md

 // Let's assume this value contains a list of server requests where each request obtains the number of items in a given category let serverRequests: [Future<Int>] = doFoo()

-// With this `merge` call we collapse the requests into one containing the result of just the ones that succeed let allServerResults = serverRequests.mergeSome().onSuccess { results in
+// With this `mergeSome` call we collapse the requests into one containing the result of just the ones that succeed let allServerResults = serverRequests.mergeSome().onSuccess { results in
   // We get here and results.count == the number of succeeded requests
   // `results` is an [Int]